OLINSolutions/msteams_azure_bots_service2.0/README.md

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
-* [ExampleCommPlan.zip](ExampleCommPlan.zip) - This is an example comm plan to help get started.
+* [MSTeamsAzureBot.zip](MSTeamsAzureBot.zip) - This is an example comm plan to help get started.

 # How it works
 Once the bot is running on Azure, you can add it to your MS Teams Team Channels.
 Once added, within a channel you can interact with the bot by typing @botxmatters [command]